Welcome & Overview

-- Wear a mask and gloves while you’re in public or if you may be near strangers (if your transplant team asks you to).
+- Wear a mask while you’re in public or if you may be near strangers (if your transplant team asks you to).

 The following things can be a sign of infection.
 Call your doctor’s office right away if you have: